nodejs/node/doc/api/os.md

 > Stability: 2 - Stable

-The `os` module provides operating system-related utility methods.
+The `os` module provides operating system-related utility methods and properties.
 It can be accessed using:

 ```js
 const os = require('os');